arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ## Introduction

-Agricultural & farm activities are normally carried out in remote environments where having access to consistent electricity power sources and good communication connectivity are a challenge.
+Agricultural & farm activities are normally carried out in remote environments, where having access to consistent electricity power sources and good communication connectivity is a challenge.

 Smart farming techniques are being implemented more and more due to the importance of optimizing the use of resources while increasing the demand for more efficient, eco-friendly, and profitable crops.